nocvp/nocvp-api-docs/source/includes/_advertising.md

 #### Response

-The Response must be empty and http status code 204 No Content
+The Response likes <a href="#list-advertising">Advertising Object</a> with additional fields of deletedAt and deletedBy.